Shubho Drishti: Plot

 The journeys of two pairs of siblings – Abir-Drishti and Subho-Antara – lead to a series of tense happenstances.
 The recent episodes reveal the twists in the plot.
-It shows the trials and tribulations of unexpected events in the lead pair’s lives in the track where Drishti’s would-be husband Rahul gets kidnapped and Subho gets the blame.
+It shows the trials and tribulations of unexpected events in the lead pair’s lives on the track where Drishti’s would-be husband Rahul gets kidnapped and Subho gets the blame.
 Meanwhile, Abir refuses to marry Antara until his sister gets married.